You must have administrator rights to access this feature.

 - In a two-way integration, for records that exist in both Cartegraph and Esri, the sync overwrites any null data on either side if the opposite side has nonnull data.
 If both data sources have data for a particular field/attribute, ArcGIS wins.
 One-way integration; All data from Cartegraph is copied to the ArcGIS feature class, regardless of null or nonnull values.

 - The system disregards any records stored in the Cartegraph database with a nonnull value for the Retired Date field.
 This indicates the record is retired.
 Retired records never sync between Cartegraph and Esri.

 - In a two-way integration, for any feature class attributes associated with a Cartegraph library through an enforced lookup, the system auto-adds any missing library entries.
 One-way integration: The geo-attribute value will always be overwritten with the Cartegraph value, therefore there are no missing library values for enforced lookups.

 - If a feature class attribute is from domain or subtype, ensure this is mapped to a Cartegraph library.
-The sync erases the library’s contents and populates it with the domain/subtype values.
+The sync erases the library’s contents and populates it with the domain/subtype values, except for records marked as inactive in Cartegraph.
+This is to maintain historical data no longer in use.
 It is recommended not to use domains or subtypes with one-way integrations.
 Library contents and meta data are still manipulated in Cartegraph when implementing a one-way integration.

 - In two-way integrations, errors during the sync, or canceling the sync, cause the system to perform a rollback.
 All changes to the Cartegraph database and the feature class, and all changes made in the field associations grid.
 This applies only to the initial sync.
 In a one-way integration, if there are errors during the sync the system will not roll back any changes.
 The errors can be reviewed in the sync log and once corrected, a sync can be initiated again from the action menu.